-My household is crazy about air circulation.
-Growing up in an AC-free home meant we used fans — ceiling fans, desktop fans, box fans, garage fans, you name it — in order to stay cool during the summer.
-Over time I grew to appreciate fans and to outfit my own home with any number of them.
+I’ve always been a bit crazy about air circulation.
+Growing up in an AC-free home meant we used fans — ceiling fans, desktop fans, transom fans, box fans, garage fans, you name it — in order to stay cool during the summer.
+Over time I grew to appreciate fans and to outfit my own home with a (rather large) number of them.

 Also, as many of us know, sleeping with a fan is simply the best.
-But if you are a light sleeper, you may want a quiet fan.
-So what’s the best choice if you want a fan that’s also quiet?
+But if you are a light sleeper, you will demand a quiet fan.
+So what’s the best choice if you want a fan that’s powerful but also quiet?

 When it comes to moving air you’ll want to keep these “rules” in mind:

-- More Air Movement = You feel cooler (at a given ambient temperature)
+- More Air Movement means you feel cooler at a given temperature

-- Volume of Air Moved = Fan Size x Fan Speed
+- Volume of Air Moved (Higher CFM) = Fan Size x Fan Speed

 - Smaller diameter fans require higher fan speeds to move the same about of air